rubycocos/feedparser/README.md

 | `item.updated`     | `pubDate`?          | RFC-822 format    | `updated`     | ISO 801 format  |
 | `item.published`   | -                   | RFC-822 format    | `published`?  | ISO 801 format  |

 Note: In plain vanilla RSS 2.0 there's only one `pubDate` for items, thus, it's not possible to differeniate between published and updated dates for items; note - the `item.pubDate` will get mapped to `item.updated`.
-To set the published date in RSS 2.0 use the dublin core e.g `dc:created`, for example.
+To set the published date in RSS 2.0 use the dublin core module e.g `dc:created`, for example.

 ~~~
 class Item